Wall Street extends rally on U.S.-China trade optimism

 U.S. stock markets will be closed on Monday for the Martin Luther King Jr. holiday.

-Industrial stocks .SPLRCI rose 1.7 percent, the most among the S&P 500’s major sectors, while the Philadelphia SE semiconductor index .SOX climbed 2.2 percent.
+Industrial stocks .SPLRCI rose 1.9 percent, the second-most among the S&P 500’s major sectors, while the Philadelphia SE semiconductor index .SOX climbed 2.3 percent.
 Both groups of shares have been sensitive to trade developments.

-Technology stocks .SPLRCT were the biggest boost to the S&P 500, rising 1.2 percent, while the defensive utilities sector lagged.
+Technology stocks .SPLRCT were the biggest boost to the S&P 500, rising 1.5 percent.

-Shares of Schlumberger NV (SLB.N) jumped 7.7 percent after the oilfield services provider reported quarterly revenue that beat estimates.

-Shares of Netflix Inc (NFLX.O), however, fell 4.1 percent after the video-streaming company forecast lower-than-expected revenue for the first quarter.
+Even with the session’s gains, relatively light trading volume during the week indicated some investors were still waiting on the sidelines.
+On Friday, volume on U.S. exchanges was 7.99 billion shares, compared to the 8.44 billion average over the last 20 trading days.

+“A lot of people have liquidated their positions coming into earnings so that they can react quickly as earnings come out,” said Mark Otto, global market commentator at GTS in New York.

 Analysts have lowered their fourth-quarter earnings forecast for S&P 500 companies to 14.2 percent year-over-year growth from 20.1 percent estimated on Oct.
 1, according to IBES data from Refinitiv.

+Shares of Schlumberger NV (SLB.N) jumped 8.1 percent after the oilfield services provider reported quarterly revenue that beat estimates.

+Shares of Netflix Inc (NFLX.O), however, fell 4.0 percent after the video-streaming company forecast lower-than-expected revenue for the first quarter.

-Advancing issues outnumbered declining ones on the NYSE by a 2.63-to-1 ratio; on Nasdaq a 2.06-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.93-to-1 ratio; on Nasdaq, a 2.26-to-1 ratio favored advancers.

-Reporting by April Joyner; Additional reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur, Anil D'Silva and Bill Berkrot
+Reporting by April Joyner; Additional reporting by Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Bill Berkrot and Chris Reese